sentialabs/vermilion/README.md

 However, generating the Java code for the parser by hand is not very relevant unless you want to study what happens when you tweak the definitions.
 Instead, we use the ```antlr4-maven-plugin``` and run the generation as part of the build.
 For details, see the pom.xml of the calc project.
 It  is set up to generate base classes for both the visitor and the listener manifestation of the parser.
 In the project only the visitor is used.

-Because of the specific location where the *.g4 files are located,  the generated Java code will be placed in a package named ```nl.dimario.numbercalc``` The classnames used are derived from the names given on the first lines of both files.
+Because of the very specific location where the *.g4 files are located,  the generated Java code will be placed in a package named ```nl.dimario.numbercalc``` The classnames used are derived from the names given on the first lines of both files.
 When the build process generates the source files it places them under ```target\generated-sources\antlr4\``` .
-And because this is a default configuration for Maven, it includes this source directory automatically when executing the compile fase of the build.
+This is a default configuration for Maven, so it includes this source directory automatically when executing the compile fase of the build.

 As a beside, when you first check out the project and import it into your IDE, you'll get a lot of Java syntax errors because the base classes that other code extends are not yet present.
 The errors should disappear once you have run a Maven build.
-This creates the missing base classes and your IDE is probably smart enough to figure out that it should look in the target/generated-sources directory for additional source code.
+The build creates the missing base classes and your IDE is probably smart enough to figure out that it should look in the target/generated-sources directory for additional source code.
 If not, you must tweak your IDE project settings to include the generated sources.

 ## Implementing behaviour for the language rules.
 For this part of the technical explanation, please direct your attention to
 ```
-  calc/src/main/java/nl/dimario/numbercalc/
+  calc/src/main/java/nl/dimario/numbercalc/NumberRenderer.java
 ```
 This is where the interesting stuff happens.
-At the center of it all is ```NumberRenderer``` .
-It has a ```render()``` method that takes a parsed tree as it input and then dives into the ```visit``` method of the generated superclass.
+NumberRenderer has a ```render()``` method that takes a parsed tree as its input and then dives into the ```visit``` method of the generated base class.
 The visit method starts walking the parse three and calling relevant methods when it encounters the various types of grammatical syntax structures that have been transformed into a parse tree.

 For instance, when it encounters a node that represents a ```statictext``` grammatical rule, it will call the ```visitStatictext()``` method and pass along a context object holding information about the particulars of this statictext occurence.